Iman (model): Business

-Global Chic

-Due to her marketability and high profile, Iman was approached in 2007 by the CEO of the Home Shopping Network (HSN) to create a clothing design line.
-Inspired by her childhood in Egypt and modeling time with Halston, Iman's first collection introduced embroidered, one-size-fits-all caftans.
-Her collection on HSN is called Global Chic.

-Television

-Iman appeared in two episodes of Miami Vice, playing Dakotah in Back in the World (1985) and Lois Blyth in Love at First Sight (1988).
+Iman Mohamed appeared in two episodes of Miami Vice, playing Dakotah in "Back in the World" (1985) and Lois Blyth in "Love at First Sight" (1988).
 She also had a guest role as Mrs. Montgomery on The Cosby Show (1985).
 In 1988, she appeared as Marie Babineaux in an episode of In the Heat of the Night.

-In the mid-2000s, Iman spent two years as the host of Bravo TV's fashion-themed show, Project Runway Canada.
-In November 2010, along with her friend and colleague, designer Isaac Mizrahi, Iman also began hosting the second season of The Fashion Show.
-Bravo started the series to replace its former hit Project Runway that has now moved to the Lifetime network.
+In the mid-2000s, Iman Mohamed spent two years as the host of Bravo TV's fashion-themed show, Project Runway Canada.
+In November 2010, along with her friend and colleague, designer Isaac Mizrahi, Iman Mohamed also began hosting the second season of The Fashion Show.
+Bravo started the series to replace its former hit Project Runway that had moved to the Lifetime network.

-Film

-Iman first featured in the 1979 British film The Human Factor, and had a bit part in the 1985 Oscar-winning film Out of Africa starring Robert Redford and Meryl Streep.
-She then portrayed Nina Beka in the 1987 thriller No Way Out with Kevin Costner, and Hedy in the Michael Caine comedy Surrender the same year.

-During her first year in Hollywood, in 1991, she worked on several film productions.
-Among them were the Tim Hunter-directed Lies of the Twins and Star Trek VI: The Undiscovered Country, where she played a shapeshifting alien.
+Iman Mohamed's first film role was in the 1979 British film The Human Factor, and she had a bit part in the 1985 Oscar-winning film Out of Africa starring Robert Redford and Meryl Streep.
+She portrayed Nina Beka in the 1987 thriller No Way Out with Kevin Costner, and Hedy in the Michael Caine comedy Surrender the same year.
+During 1991, her first year in Hollywood, she worked on several film productions.
+Among them were Tim Hunter’s Lies of the Twins and Star Trek VI: The Undiscovered Country, where she played a shapeshifting alien.
 In 1991, she appeared in The Linguini Incident opposite her then-fiancé David Bowie.
 She had a smaller part in the 1991 comedy House Party 2 and in the 1994 comedy/romance film Exit to Eden.

 Video games

-Iman made a cameo appearance alongside her husband David Bowie in the 1999 Windows 9x and Dreamcast 3D adventure game, Omikron: The Nomad Soul, developed by the video game company, Quantic Dream.
+Iman Mohamed made a cameo appearance alongside her husband David Bowie in the 1999 Windows 9x and Dreamcast 3D adventure game Omikron: The Nomad Soul, developed by the video game company Quantic Dream.
 In the game, she appears as one of the numerous Omikronian citizens the player can "reincarnate" into.